Halloween in Disneyland 2026: Dates, Oogie Boogie Bash, and Everything You Need to Know

 What’s included with your Oogie Boogie Bash ticket:

-• Villains Grove, where Redwood Creek Challenge Trail transforms into an immersive walk-through experience featuring the worlds of Ursula, Scar, and other Disney Villains
+- Villains Grove, where Redwood Creek Challenge Trail transforms into an immersive walk-through experience featuring the worlds of the Queen of Hearts, Dr. Facilier, and other Disney Villains

-• Character sightings in Halloween costumes, including some rare appearances you won’t find on regular park days
+- Rare character sightings in Halloween costumes, including not-often-seen villains and characters you won’t find on regular park days

 One important note: Lightning Lane Multi Pass, Premier Pass, and Single Pass are not available during the event.

 The Oogie Boogie Bash consistently sells out, sometimes months in advance.
-Keep an eye on the official Disneyland website for ticket on-sale dates and check back here for updates!
+Head to the official Disneyland website on June 18 (or June 16/17 if you’re a Magic Key Holder) and be ready to book!

 Plaza de la Familia and Día de los Muertos